roryl/future.lucee/README.md

 # future.lucee
 A Futures Implementation for Lucee

 Lucee has multiple concurrency features between async functions, tasks and thread {}, but working with the underlying thread implementation is cumbersome to work with.
-A Future provides syntactic suger over the use of thread {} by executing the task in a thread and giving back a handle to check on completion to deal with the result.
+A Future provides syntactic suger over the use of thread {} by executing a closure within a thread and giving back a handle to check on completion to deal with the result.

 ##How to Use
 Future.lucee is a single class, future.cfc.
 The basic use is to create a new future and pass a closure to it that will be executed.